FAQs

 + What if an owner decides to bring the cat down the street to another practice?
 I know at least that I can provide a more cat-friendly experience and ensure appropriate pain management.

 We never want a client going to another practice, and we certainly never want a client going to a practice we think will not provide a good experience or quality feline medicine.
 However, even when a veterinarian is an excellent surgeon and experienced at declawing, the potential for chronic problems still exist.
 This is a decision based upon what is best for cats mentally, physically, and emotionally.
 With new medical knowledge, we recognize that declawing impairs feline welfare by inhibiting their ability to perform normal scratching behavior.
+Additionally, despite excellent analgesia, long-term pain resulting from declawing is common, as well as an increased incidence of behavioral problems.
+As veterinarians, it is our responsibility to protect the welfare of our patients and provide the highest standard care.
+We have basic ethical precepts that at the forefront include that we should avoid harming our patients.

 + Won’t more cats get surrendered if I don’t declaw?